 Friendship is essential in any relationship, isn’t it?
 It allows us to love better.
 It frees us up to find joy in areas where we normally wouldn’t, even in relationships that we didn’t ourselves “choose.”

-Work with your husband on a project that he is passionate about.
+What if you switched things up for date night?
+Go and work with your husband on a project that he is passionate about or go on a date to do something he loves.
 Witness his cute quirks and habits that you so often overlook.

 Through these efforts of love, you will watch the powerful work of our Lord work in your relationships.
 Be encouraged, sweet friend.
 Jesus wants to make this relationship that you’re struggling with one that brings joy to your life, all while pruning your heart to make you more like Him.